About this information

 Email: care.connect@n-somerset.gov.uk

-Care Connect can arrange for a worker from Adult Social Services to carry out a Care Assessment.
-If you meet the eligibility criteria, support can be arranged by North Somerset Council.
-A financial assessment will determine whether any services arranged would be chargeable.
+Care Connect can arrange for a worker from Adult Social Services to carry out a Care Assessment to see if you can get some support from North Somerset Council.

 Carers’ Support Service